haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 A `Map` requires that its key has an ordering (`Ord k`), in the same way that `Set` required an ordering on the value.
-This is because the internal implementation of the `Map` type in haskell is a size balanced binary tree.
+This is because the internal implementation of the `Map` type in Haskell is a size balanced binary tree.
 This is actually the same data structure as is used for `Set`, sets just assign a number for the key based on the order of the value.